$295 Buy Now

 The FXCharger strategy boasts of a dynamic take-profit and stop-loss based on special technology.
 The EA adjusts the Take-profit to the current market condition so that it would always lead to profit.
 Their Stoploss algorithm is calculated with a special technology that will not allow you to lose more money than you have specified in the settings of the EA, even if the system crashes.

 By claiming that FXCharger EA uses a unique Takeprofit and Stoploss based on special technology, the developer believes that they’re communicating the information we’re looking for but the truth is that these statements are pretty basic and don’t add any new value.
 We need to know more about the underlying trading approach and how FXCharger EA can be able to identify a trade.

-We’ll have to look at the vendor’s trading results to see whether they stand a chance for recommendation.
+We’ll have to look at the vendor’s trading results to see whether they stand a chance for a recommendation.

-FXCharger EA provides a couple of myfxbook.com verified accounts and back tests for each robot.
+FXCharger EA provides a couple of myfxbook.com-verified accounts and backtests for each robot.
 We are going to concentrate on the myfxbook.com accounts because back tests generally don’t give us the exact picture of how a Forex robot will perform in the future.

-The total winning trade is 339(60%) and total losing trade is 225 (40%).
+The total winning trade is 339(60%) and the total losing trade is 225 (40%).
 The total gain is +1912.72% with a drawdown of up to 57%.
-We recommend that drawdown should be kept below 35%.
+We recommend that the drawdown should be kept below 35%.